Code Repository to Threat Model: A Quick Guide

 allow_failure: true

-Configure GitLab CI/CD Variables:
+Configure GitLab CI/CD Secrets and Variables:

 1. Go to your project → Settings → CI/CD → Variables